St Andrew’s Tonga Project.

 Annual Report – September 2013

 We hosted and facilitated the programmes for six groups of volunteers at St Andrew's from mid-June to mid-August.
 It was hugely busy and at times stressful, but we survived!
 Three groups, which averaged 15 people, came from churches in Whangaparaoa, Wellington, Picton and Christchurch.
-Two groups were made up of our friends and family, and one group of 16 students and staff came from King’s College, Auckland.
+Two groups were made up of our friends and family, including friends from our home town, Akaroa, and one group of 16 students and staff came from King’s College, Auckland.

 A group of about eight St Andrew's students worked alongside the volunteers throughout the eight weeks, gaining skills and confidence in a number of very practical and useful areas.
 All of these students have been acknowledged and their fees paid for the rest of the year.